ebcitron/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  I learned what express is, and how easy it makes serving things up

 - [ ] Describe Middleware?

+  Middleware is a function/code that you can set to intercept other processes.
+This allows you to check things, change things, and do whatever you want, in any sequence you want, as the code runs.

 - [ ] Describe a Resource?

+  A resource is something that people will be making requests for/on/to, in this sprint, the actions and projects are the resources

 - [ ] What can the API return to help clients know if a request was successful?

+  It usually returns a status code and sometimes a message

 - [ ] How can we partition our application into sub-applications?

+  We can partiton things out using routes

 ## Project Setup